prakhar1989/docker-curriculum/README.md

 075b9f628ccc        none                null
 be0f7178486c        host                host
 ```
-The `network create` command creates a new *bridge* network - which is what we need at the moment.
-There are other [kinds](https://docs.docker.com/engine/userguide/networking/dockernetworks/) of networks that you can create and you are encouraged to read about them in the official docs.
+The `network create` command creates a new *bridge* network, which is what we need at the moment.
+There are other [kinds](https://docs.docker.com/engine/userguide/networking/dockernetworks/) of networks that you can create, and you are encouraged to read about them in the official docs.

 Now that we have a network, we can launch our containers inside this network using the `--net` flag.
 Let's do that - but first, we will stop our ES container that is running in the bridge (default) network.